openpolitics/manifesto/manifesto/economy.md

 ## Land Value Tax

-Adopt Land Value Taxation (LVT), a charge on the rental value of land not including any improvements made on the site (such as buildings, drainage and services).
-Valuation to be based on market evidence, in accordance with the optimum use of the land within the planning regulations and updated regularly (at least every 2 years).
+Adopt Land Value Taxation (LVT)[^2], a charge on the rental value of land not including any improvements made on the site (such as buildings, drainage and services).
+Valuation to be based on market evidence, in accordance with the optimum use of the land within the planning regulations and updated regularly (at least every 2 years)[^3][^4].
 LVT would replace Council Tax,  Uniform Business Rates, and Stamp Duty.
 There will be two rates of Land Value Tax - a national rate and a local rate.
-The national rate will be decoded after consultation and research.The local rate will be set at the discretion of each local authority.
+The national rate will be decoded after consultation and research.
+The local rate will be set at the discretion of each local authority.
 Public open space, public transport infrastructure and open water will all be exempt from LVT.
 Local and national government property will not be exempt, to encourage the efficient allocation of publicly owned assets.

 ## Business